Codecademy/docs/content/javascript/concepts/strings/terms/split/split.md

 ---
-Title: '.split()'
+Title: ".split()"
-Description: 'Returns a new array of substrings based on a given string.'
+Description: "Returns a new array of substrings based on a given string."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
-  - 'Formatting'
+  - "Formatting"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`.split()`** method returns a new [array](https://www.codecademy.com/resources/docs/javascript/arrays) of substrings based on a given string.